Learn / practitioner

 In-house team (at 75+ employees)$1,500 – $3,500 amortized

 Sum the rows: total IT for a 30-person growing firm should rationally land somewhere between $2,400 and $5,000 per employee per year.
-Below $2,400 and you’re underinvesting in something — usually security or backup; above $7,000 and there’s likely consolidation work to do.
+Below $2,400 and you are underinvesting in something — usually security or backup; above $7,000 and there is likely consolidation work to do.

-• It’s not a target.
-It’s a check.
-If you’re far outside this band, ask why — there might be a great reason (you sell into healthcare, you have a custom-built product, your security posture is genuinely worth the premium) or there might be a budget hole.
+• It is a check, rather than a target.
+If you are far outside this band, ask why — there might be a great reason (you sell into healthcare, you have a custom-built product, your security posture is genuinely worth the premium) or there might be a budget hole.

-• It’s not a percentage of revenue.
-We deliberately don’t lead with that, even though the press loves “industry IT spend at 4.2% of revenue!” headlines.
+• It is not a percentage of revenue.
+We deliberately lead with per-employee math, even though the press loves “industry IT spend at 4.2% of revenue!” headlines.
 Revenue is the wrong denominator for SMBs.

-• It’s not your decision-making framework.
-It’s an input.
-The decision-making framework is what outcomes you’re buying with the spend — uptime, security posture, compliance readiness, support quality.
+• It is an input rather than a decision-making framework.
+The decision-making framework is what outcomes you are buying with the spend — uptime, security posture, compliance readiness, support quality.

 What we tell our clients